eladsadeh/typing-practice/README.md

 There are two buttons and a checkbox below the bottom pane:

 - `ReStart` button: Restart the test with the same sample text.
-- `New Test` button: Start new test with randomly selected text.
+- `New Test` button: Start a new test with randomly selected text.
 - `Highlight Errors` checkbox: When checked, if the typed in text contain any errors, the background of the lower pane will turn reddish, to indicate that there are errors.

 ## Comments